top of page

 Sweet potato bean thread noodles or cellophane noodles

-In a large stock pot add the meat, onions, 6 sliced garlic cloves, 1 cup cubed daikon, water and salt and bring to a boil.
-Simmer covered till the meats are well cooked and shred easily between your fingers, 45-60 minutes for chicken, 90-120 minutes for the beef and mutton.
+In a large stock pot, add the meat, onions, six sliced garlic cloves, 1 cup cubed daikon, water, and salt and bring to a boil.
+Simmer covered until the meat is well cooked and shreds easily between your fingers, 45-60 minutes for chicken and 90-120 minutes for beef and mutton.

 Strain and reserve the stock.
 Remove the meat from the strained solids and cool.
 Shred between your fingers and add back to the soup.
-Alternatively, for a plated setting you can set the meat aside in ahalf cup of soup so it does not dry out.
+Alternatively, for a plated setting, set the meat aside in a half cup of soup so it does not dry out.
 Discard all other solids.

-In a stock pot, can be the same one that you simmered the meat in, add the oils and heat on a low flame.
-Add the gochugaru flakes and sauté for 10 seconds, just enough to heat them up and release the natural flavors.
+In a stock pot, it can be the same one you simmered the meat in, adding the oils and heating it on a low flame.
+Add the gochugaru flakes and sauté for 10 seconds to heat them up and release the natural flavours.
 Add the doejang and sauté for an additional 20 seconds.
-Add the soy sauce, pepper and strained stock (add the shredded meat if serving family style) and bring back to a simmer.
+Add the soy sauce, pepper, and strained stock (add the shredded meat if serving family style) and bring it back to a simmer.
 Add the rest of the daikon and simmer for 10 minutes.
-Taste and adjust spice, it should be quite spicy, and salt if needed.
-The paste and soy are quite spicy so watch out you do not over salt the stew.
+Taste and adjust the spice; it should be quite spicy, and salt should be used if needed.
+The paste and soy are pretty spicy, so watch out.
+You do not over-salt the stew.
 The dish can be prepared till this point and set aside.

-Meanwhile, cook the noodles as per the instructions on the package.
+Meanwhile, cook the noodles according to the package instructions.
 Leave the noodles "al dante" and not mushy.
-Set aside drizzled with some oil to prevent them from sticking.
+Set aside drizzled with oil to prevent them from sticking.

-To finish the soup, bring back to a boil .
-Add the zucchini, scallions and bean sprouts and turn into a bowl and serve immediately with the noodles in a seperate bowl also heated (in the microwave is fine).
+To finish the soup, bring it back to a boil.
+Add the zucchini, scallions, and bean sprouts, turn into a bowl, and serve immediately.
+The noodles in a separate bowl should also be heated (in the microwave is fine).

-For a plated serving, add the noodles to a shallow bowl, twisting them around to form a rope.
+Add the noodles to a shallow bowl for a plated serving, twisting them around to form a rope.
 Add the stock with the vegetables and top with the meat.
 Serve immediately.